 Depending on the finishes you have chosen, this process can take anywhere from 3 to 6 weeks.
 Tiles, paving, solar blankets and any other features are taken care of in this stage.
 Once the pool is ‘complete’, it must be inspected and ticked off to be filled with water and ready for happy days in the pool.

-Based on those estimates, we allow 4-6 months from start to finish.
+Based on those estimates, most pool builders in Melbourne should allow 4-6 months from start to finish.

 The Typical Fibreglass Pool